bigoshunane/Thesis-Project-MS/README.md

  ![coldcompaction](https://user-images.githubusercontent.com/84547558/225505944-65618106-701f-4be8-8a4c-7858b4bbee7e.png)

     Fig.1 Micrograph showing morphological change of particles during cold compaction.
-## Objective: What?
+## Objectives: What?

-1. Experimental Verification of Microstructural Anisotropy
+### 1. Experimental Verification of Microstructural Anisotropy

-To verify the anisotropy of dimensional change in green compacts of austenitic stainless steel powder (AISI 316L) through:

-               -  Metallographic preparation of green parts _
+- Prepare metallographic samples of uniaxially cold-compacted AISI 316L green parts.

-               -  Measurement of interparticle contact lengths
+- Measure interparticle contact lengths from metallographic images.

-               -  Quantification of contact geometry along:
+- Quantify contact geometry along:
   - Longitudinal (pressing) direction
   - Transversal direction
 The measured contact lengths will be used to evaluate directional differences in contact growth resulting from uniaxial compaction.

+---

-2. Verification of the Sintering Shrinkage Equation
+### 2. Verification of the Sintering Shrinkage Equation
 To validate the previously developed shrinkage kinetics equation by:

-    - Introducing experimentally measured contact lengths into the shrinkage model
+- Introduce experimentally measured contact lengths into the previously developed shrinkage kinetics model.

-    - Incorporating a time-dependent effective bulk diffusion coefficient 𝐷𝑒𝑓𝑓(𝑡)Deff (t)
+- Incorporate a time-dependent effective bulk diffusion coefficient (`D_eff`).

-    - Comparing predicted directional shrinkage with experimentally measured dimensional change
+- Compare predicted directional shrinkage with experimentally measured dimensional change.
 This objective aims to confirm that anisotropic contact geometry directly influences anisotropic sintering shrinkage.

+---

-3. Verification of the FEM Deformation Model
+### 3. Verification of the FEM Deformation Model
 To verify the finite element model developed for predicting particle deformation during cold compaction by:

-    - Measuring mean particle diameters from metallographic images
+- Measure mean particle diameters from metallographic images.

-    - Computing equivalent particle diameter
+- Compute equivalent particle diameters for numerical modeling.

-    - Introducing experimentally determined stress–strain data and material properties
+- Introduce experimentally determined stress–strain data and material properties into the FEM model.
+- Predict particle deformation and contact growth during cold compaction.

-    - Comparing FEM-predicted contact lengths with experimentally measured values
+- Compare FEM-predicted contact lengths with experimentally measured values.

-Evaluating directional deformation behavior along:
+- Evaluate deformation anisotropy along:

-              - Longitudinal direction
+    - longitudinal and

-              - Transversal direction
+    - transversal directions.

 The agreement between predicted and measured contact ratios will assess the reliability of the mechanical deformation model.
 ## Approach: How?